jsziede/CAE_Workspace/readme.md

 * Run ```sudo apt-get install redis-server```

+## Using LDAP

+* Run ```sudo apt install libldap2-dev libsasl2-dev```

+If this does not seem to be enough, consult: https://www.python-ldap.org/en/latest/installing.html

 ## React Notes

 Unfortunately, React seems to prefer a syntax that browsers do not fully understand, out of the gate.
 To correct for